kerenduchan/strawberry-cursor-pagination/README.md

 # strawberry-pagination

 # About
-Use this project as a base for implementing a strawberry GraphQL server with pagination.
+Use this project as a base for implementing a Strawberry GraphQL server with pagination.

-See https://strawberry.rocks/docs/guides/pagination#pagination for more info.
+Read [this post](https://medium.com/@keren.duchan/set-up-a-strawberry-graphql-server-with-pagination-python-711c2f4652b2) on Medium for a detailed tutorial about this code.

+Refer to the Strawberry Pagination documentation [here](https://strawberry.rocks/docs/guides/pagination#pagination)

 This is a small demo python project containing:
 - A tiny in-memory mock DB with sample entries and pagination support (limit+cursor)
-- An implementation of a strawberry GraphQL server with pagination for this mock DB
+- An implementation of a Strawberry GraphQL server with pagination for this mock DB

 # Quickstart